StrangeButUntrue/micropython-ri5/docs/library/micropython.rst

    used.
 The absolute value of this is not particularly useful, rather it should be used to compute differences in stack usage at different points.

+.. function:: pystack_use()

+   An undocumented base-Micropython function.
+Return an integer presumably representing the current amount of stack being used by the "Pystack".
+I'm not sure whether that's a subset of the other stack or separate though!
+Or what the difference is...

 .. function:: heap_lock()
 .. function:: heap_unlock()